 - Outlines the progress made by the Richmond Valley community towards the achievement of its vision for quality of life during the term of office of the outgoing Council;

 - Takes measures of the performance and effectiveness of the strategies of the Community Strategic Plan in progressing towards the targets and sustainability; and

-The past two End of Term reports are available below.
+The past three End of Term reports are available below.

-Councils are required to report on the progress of their Delivery Program at a minimum of six monthly.
-Richmond Valley Council prepared a biannual traffic light report which reports to the community on the progress of actions and initiatives in the Delivery Program.
+Councils are required to report on the progress of their Delivery Program on a six-monthly basis.
+Richmond Valley Council has prepared its biannual report which outlines to the community, the progress of actions and initiatives.

-- Delivery Program Progress Report 31 December 2017
+- Delivery Program Progress Report Q2 to 31 December 2022

 Quarterly Budget Reviews